Women's, Gender and Sexuality Studies (MA)

 Advanced Topics in Women's, Gender and Sexuality Studies-Humanities 1

-Up to six (6) credit hours of graduate level coursework, A- graded or B- graded grade work in Women's, Gender and Sexuality Studies done at another institution may be applied toward the student's University of Louisville degree, upon approval of the director.
+Up to six (6) credit hours of graduate level coursework (graded a minimum of B- and above), complted in Women's, Gender and Sexuality Studies at another institution may be applied toward the student's University of Louisville degree, upon approval of the director.

-Students enrolled in the University of Kentucky or Western Kentucky University graduate certificate programs may transfer up to twelve (12) credit hours of graduate level coursework A- or B- graded work, upon approval of the director.
+Students enrolled in the University of Kentucky or Western Kentucky University graduate certificate programs may request a variance to transfer up to twelve (12) credit hours of graduate level coursework (graded a minimum of B- or above), approval is required from the Director of Graduate Studies (DGS), Unit Dean and Vice Provost of Graduate Affairs.

 Students must maintain a 3.0 average in order to be in good standing.